biocore/cmi-workshops/docs/qiita-16S-processing.rst

 ensure our samples will be comparable to other samples already in the database.

 Click back on the "demultiplexed (Demultiplexed)" object.
 This time, select the `Trimming` operation.
-Currently, there are three trimming length options.
+Currently, there are seven trimming length options.
 Let's choose "Trimming 100", which trims to the first 100bp, for this run, and click "Add Command".

 .. figure::  images/trimming_command2.png
    :align:   center

-Now you can see that we have the same "demultiplexed" object being used for two separate processing steps -- closed-reference OTU picking, and trimming.
+Now you can see that we have the same "demultiplexed (Demultiplexed)" object being used for two separate processing steps -- closed-reference OTU picking, and trimming.

-Now we can click the `Trimmed Demultiplexed` object and add a deblur step.
+Now we can click the "Trimmed Demultiplexed (Demultiplexed)" object and add a deblur step.
-Choose "deblur-workflow" from the `Choose command` dropdown, and "Defaults" for the parameter set.
+Choose "Deblur" from the "Choose command" dropdown, and "Defaults" for the parameter set.

 .. figure::  images/trimmed_deblur_command2.png